creativescala/creative-scala/src/pages/hof/hof.md

  - pass functions as parameters to other functions and methods; and
  - create methods that return functions as their results

-but we haven't used this ability yet.
-Let's do that now.
+Let's see some examples of how this is useful.

-Let's consider the pattern from the concentric circles exercise as an example:
+Remember the concentric circles exercise we used as an example:

 ```scala mdoc:silent
 def concentricCircles(count: Int, size: Int): Image =